 The LaPerm is medium-sized, lean, muscular cat with adult males weighing 8-10 pounds and females 6-8.
 Its most notable features are its soft waves and ringlets and long curly whiskers.
 LaPerms can be found in a broad array of colours and patterns (though most commonly tabby, tortie, and red), and both long and short hair.

 Some LaPerms are born with straight hair when a curly-haired parent that carries a recessive straight-hair gene mates with a straight-haired domestic cat or another LaPerm with a recessive straight-hair gene.
 Straight-haired LaPerms have silky flat coats.

-Some LaPerms are born bald like Curly, and LaPerms may revert to an ugly duckling stage at times due to heavy moulting, causing bald patches or a sparse coat.
+Some LaPerms are born bald, and LaPerms may revert to an ugly duckling stage at times due to heavy moulting, causing bald patches or a sparse coat.
 After a moult, the fur tends to grow back thicker and curlier than before.
 Breeders have worked to produce furred kittens, so bald kittens are becoming rarer.
 Most LaPerms that have the curly gene have curly fur at birth (if they have any fur at all), but occasionally a kitten born with straight hair has a heavy moult and produces a curly coat thereafter.